DocumentationDeployment

 Prerequisites

-4. Database accessible from both your app and Railway (same DATABASE_URL)
+4. Database accessible from both app and worker

 1. Install Railway CLI